David5p/family_shopping_list/README.md

   <img src="assets/images/flake8_errors.png"alt="Flake8 errors" />
 </p>

 - I used Flake8 to check my code.
 As you can see from the above image, I had many errors of a similar type.
-Flake8 helped me realise indentatation errors and trailing white space on lines.
+Flake8 helped me realise indentation errors and trailing white space on lines.

-- The errors about lines being too long were discussed at my second mentor meeting and I recieved guidance on how separate into 2 lines through either additional quotation marks or starting a new line when I opened brackets.
+- The errors about lines being too long were discussed at my second mentor meeting and I received guidance on how to separate into 2 lines using additional quotation marks or by starting a new line after opening brackets.

 <p align="center">
   <img src="assets/images/flake8_errors1.png"alt="Flake8 variable errors" />